How To Drive Traffic To Your Small Business Website Content Seen Without Relying On Facebook

 Among those who do buy ads, there are concerns that many people do not receive the hundreds and thousands of views that are implied in Facebook’s sales process.
 In fact, some people find that once they advertise they have to keep doing it or their traffic drops to below pre-advertising levels.

-Lastly, while the amount of Facebook users continue to grow daily, as an organization they have taken several severe credibility hits over information sharing and apps that breach user data.
+Lastly, while the amount of Facebook users continue to grow, as an organization Meta has taken several severe credibility hits over information sharing and apps that breach user data.
 So much so that many people are hesitant to click a link that they find on Facebook unless they know the business.
 That’s not good if you’re trying to reach new markets, especially if you’ve paid to boost posts and increase traffic to your website.

 An undeniable fact is that if you’re seeing a drop in website traffic as a result of the above, then chances are you are relying too much on Facebook as a means to generate traffic to your small business website.